Make an impact on students and schools by seeking a teaching job in Phoenix, a city that’s home to a diverse and thriving community.

 After your two-year commitment with TFA, you may choose to stay in the classroom for additional years of teaching.
 Some TFA alumni go on to work in school leadership, and many others go on to impact educational equity from another sector.

-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Region support staff.
+We are dedicated to ensuring you have the resources and support you need to lead and continue to work toward change with a dedicated TFA Phoenix alumni support staff.
 Learn more about life after the corps.

 Make an Impact in Phoenix

-Teach For America has been in Phoenix since the 1990s years.
-We have 1,000 alumni in the area, and 84 percent of them work in roles impacting education or low-income communities.
-As a corps member, you’ll join a passionate community of leaders dedicated to improving educational opportunities for students in the city of Phoenix and across the state of Arizona.
+Teach For America has been in Phoenix since the 1990s.
+We have 1,000 alumni in the area, 84 percent of whom work in roles impacting education or low-income communities.
+As a corps member, you’ll join a passionate community of leaders dedicated to improving educational opportunities for students in Phoenix and across Arizona.

-Unlike many other cities, which have a unified school system, the Phoenix metro area is made up of more than 50 individual school districts and several dozen charter schools.
+Unlike many other cities with a unified school system, the Phoenix metro area includes more than 50 individual school districts and several dozen charter schools.
 Our school district and charter school partners are located in the rapidly growing communities of Glendale and Avondale on the western edge of Phoenix, central city neighborhoods, and Mesa in the East Valley.

 As a Teach For America Phoenix teacher, you’ll work in these communities to meaningfully expand opportunities for students.
 You’ll use your background and leadership skills to drive students to academic success and transform lives.